manemotha/Rooms/res/DOCUMENTATION.md

 ## Documentation
 This document will tell you more on how the server processes it data from its clients.
+You will have an idea on how to communicate with the server using `JSON` format data.
+From creating an Account to sending Direct Messages and creating rooms.
+\
+\
+Reading this documentation you will have enough experience on how to work only with functionalities that have been developed/written by the `contributors` of this Repository.

 ### Introduction: